 Learning about comic storytelling is great, but do we get any practical industry advice?

 You’ll get a LOT of practical industry advice.
 Networking is one of our main topics in all of our introductory courses.
-It’s, simply put, essential for anyone who wants a career in comics.
-We discuss relationship building and ways to get your foot in the door and where to go to meet the right people and so on.
+It’s essential for anyone who wants a career in comics.
+We discuss relationship building, ways to get your foot in the door and where to go to meet the right people.

 If I don’t want a career in comics, and just like making comics or even just want to learn more about the art form I love, is this class right for me?

 Sure it is!
 How better to expand your knowledge and understanding of comics than by engaging with creators?
-And that’s what most of our students are—they’re creators.
+That’s what most of our students are—they’re creators.
 It’s a great place to learn just for fun.
-We’d love to have you!

 How do I sign up?